K\"ahler-Einstein metrics and the K\"ahler-Ricci flow on log Fano varieties: Introduction

 With respect to the weak topology of currents, compactness in $\cT^1$ is easily obtained: any set of currents with uniformly bounded energy is weakly compact.
 But the drawback of this weak topology is that the Monge-Amp\`ere operator is {\it not} weakly continuous as soon as $n\ge 2$.

 An important novelty of this article is to define, study and systematically use a strong topology on $\cT^1$ and $\cM^1$, which turns them into complete metric spaces and with respect to which the bijection $\cT^1\simeq\cM^1$ described above becomes a homeomorphism.
-At the level of potentials, the strong topology appears as a higher dimensional and non-linear version of the Sobolev $W^{1,2}$-norm.
+At the level of potentials, the strong topology appears as a higher dimensional and non-linear version of the Sobolev $W^{1,2}$-norm\footnote{This topology has been recently studied further in \cite{Dar14}.}.

 Relying on a property of Lelong numbers of psh functions proved in Appendix A, we prove that $\om$-psh functions with finite energy have identically zero Lelong numbers on any resolution of singularities of $X$, and hence satisfy an exponential integrability condition.
 This is used to prove a compactness result in the strong topology of $\cM^1$ for probability measures with uniformly bounded entropy, which is a key point to our approach.
 Under the assumption that the Mabuchi functional is proper, the entropy bound is easily obtained along the normalized K\"ahler-Ricci flow and Ricci iteration, thanks to the monotonicity property of the Mabuchi functional.